 8. Go for counseling

 Seeking professional advice or looking from outside support will help you both work on the things that are bothering you.
 Couples on the verge of divorce tend to get stuck in a vicious cycle of arguing and blaming, which will lead to more hatred and bitterness.
 An objective third party or a therapist may provide mediation and help you bring in a fresh perspective.
-So, convince your partner and go for it.
+They can also help you figure out your underlying issues and teach you communication strategies that can help you resolve your conflicts.

 9. Have a plan in place